Northwestern Michigan College: Great Lakes Campus

 NMC Great Lakes Campus is located on the shore of West Grand Traverse Bay in Traverse City.
 The T/S State of Michigan is moored at the Great Lakes Maritime Academy pier.

 Northwestern Michigan College Great Lakes Campus is located about 1 mi west of the Front Street Campus.
 The campus is home to the Great Lakes Maritime Academy (GLMA), one of six state-operated maritime academies that receives aid from the federal Maritime Administration.
 GLMA is the only U.S. Maritime Academy on fresh water.
 The academy operates the T/S State of Michigan, a former Navy vessel now used as a training ship.

 Also housed at Great Lakes Campus is the Great Lakes Water Studies Institute, Great Lakes Culinary Institute, a teaching restaurant, Lobdell's, and the Hagerty Conference Center.

 Aero Park Campus

 Northwestern Michigan College Aero Park Campus is home to the college's flight school, which offers associate and bachelor's degree options.
 The campus is located adjacent to Cherry Capital Airport, and also includes hangars and an automotive service technology building.

 Boardman Lake Campus

-The Boardman Lake Campus, formerly known as the NMC University Center, is located in Garfield Township on the shore of Boardman Lake.
-It houses NMC's Extended Education & Training, human resources and business offices, along with the NMC Foundation.
-NMC's University Partners — Michigan State University, Central Michigan University, Davenport University, Ferris State University and Grand Valley State University — are now located on NMC's Front Street Campus, where they continue to offer select bachelor's degree completion, graduate, doctorate, certificate and endorsement programs..
+The Boardman Lake Campus, formerly known as the NMC University Center, was located in Garfield Township on the shore of Boardman Lake.
+The campus hosted NMC's University Partners—Michigan State University, Central Michigan University, Davenport University, Ferris State University and Grand Valley State University, having opened in 1995.
+The campus was purchased by the Grand Traverse Band of Ottawa and Chippewa Indians in the spring of 2026, with former University Center activities moved to the NMC main campus.